LACMA

 Curatorial Notes

-From the time of the construction of the great mosque complex of Sultan Süleyman in Istanbul (1550–57) onward, inscribed tiles made in Iznik increasingly came to embellish Ottoman religious monuments.
-Stencils were used to transfer the designs of both epigraphic and pictorial tile compositions; however, this inscription seems not to have been conceived by one of the many professional calligraphers who flourished under the Ottomans.
-Rather it may be the work of a highly proficient amateur.
-The Arabic text—"This world is the sowing ground of the next [world]"—appears to be an unsound hadith, probably a paraphrase of a verse from the Qur’an (42:20).
+From the time of the construction of Sultan Süleyman’s great mosque complex in Istanbul (1550–57), inscribed Iznik tiles such as this example increasingly came to embellish Ottoman religious monuments.
+Stencils were used to transfer the designs of epigraphic compositions.
+This inscription, however, seems not to have been conceived by one of the many professional calligraphers who flourished under the Ottomans.
+Rather, it may have been the work of a highly proficient amateur.
+The Arabic text—“This world is the sowing ground of the next [world]”—is probably a paraphrase of a verse from the Qur’an (42:20).

 Selected Bibliography